 Yes, you should wash Brussel Sprouts before cooking.
 Sometimes bugs, dirt, or sand can be trapped under the skin.

 Can You Prepare Brussel Sprouts In Advance?

-Absolutely, yes you can wash and clean Brussel Sprouts the day before and refrigerate.
+Absolutely, yes you can wash and clean Brussel Sprouts the day before and refrigerate them.

 Why Are My Brussel Sprouts Bitter?

 Brussel Sprouts contain a compound called thiocyanates during cooking.
-Preparing your Brussel sprouts with sweet potatoes and maple syrup will mask the bitter flavor.
+Preparing your Brussels sprouts with sweet potatoes and maple syrup will mask the bitter flavor.

 How Do You Know When Brussel Sprouts Are Cooked?

-When your Brussel sprouts are crisp on the outside and tender when pressed or pierced with a fork.
+When your Brussels sprouts are crisp on the outside and tender when pressed or pierced with a fork.

 More Holiday Sides To Try